arvicxyz/coding-challenge-app/README.md

 In the app, I used the MVVM or Model-View-ViewModel architecture which Google strongly advises for developers to use.
 I also used Service and Repository pattern for data processing and data accessing respectively.
 I also used Client Service, a type of Service which I use to fetch data from a server.
 I used Google's Android Jetpack Architecture components to make everything working smoothly in the app like the Lifecycles, LiveData, ViewModel and Room components.

 ### Model
-The *models* folder in the app contains the constants, enums, interfaces and the model.
+The *models* folder in the app contains the constants, enums, interfaces and the models.
 Basically anything that concerns a data that is used within the app is located here.
-It's a collection of enums, interfaces and classes with fields and getters & setters or sometimes just constant values.
+It's a collection of enums, interfaces and classes with fields, getters & setters or sometimes just constant values.
+The model in the models folder is where the data that we are going to work with is modelled from.

 ### View
 The *views* folder in the app contains the adapters, fragments, activities, custom views as well as observers.
 I usually create apps with single activity multiple fragments composition usually just a MainActivity launcher and a bunch of fragments with it.
 But due to some warnings I'm getting in the manifest to provide at least one activity with ACTION-VIEW intent filter, I now provide two activities.
 Because the downside if I don't do that then the apps I will make will not be indexable by Google Search which will drive less traffic that means less downloads resulting into low profit.
 And no one wants that.